 Digital marketing has grown tremendously in recent years and can be complex.
 Who’s my audience?
 And, what should I look for throughout a campaign?
-Are just a few questions many digital marketers are asking themselves.
+These are just a few questions many digital marketers are asking themselves.
 We’re here to help alleviate some of the worries and guide you in answering those campaign questions.

 Here are five common mistakes that digital marketers can make and how to fix or avoid them all together: